ravachol/kew/README.md

 * glib2.0 and AVFormat.
 These should be installed with the others, if not install them.
 * libnotify (optional)

-Install FFmpeg, FFTW and Chafa using your distro's package manager.
+Install these dependencies using your distro's package manager.
 For instance:

 #### For Debian/Ubuntu: